mircealungu/mircea/notes/thoughtstream.md

 but it gives a bit of attention to my past life. sure, most of the attention is still redirected to consuming digital entertainment.

+**

 a book on "how would famous people" program.
 Dalai Lama: he would certainly not get angry with ugly code.
 Jesus Christ: would spend 50% of the time thinking about the reader of his code (love the other as you would love yourself).
 LR is interested in becoming a co-author :)

 April, 4th

 Even before GenAI and for sure after, the web is becoming such a cespool of junk that we might actually be tempted by the imperfect but clean chatGPT-like answers to our questions.
 Alternatively, being able to have an authority to ask, e.g. WebMD will become much more important.
+Or maybe a SV startup will reinvent the equivalent of Yahoo Directories soon :)

 2 April
 #### The *"In Software It Depends"* Course